kardoj/CPUScheduling/README.md

 # CPUScheduling

-A little program I made to help me with an unusual homework assignment.
+A little program I made to help me with solving an interesting exercise related to operating systems.